bormaxi8080/osint-timeline/DRAFT.md

 Maps Video.
 Private street view video libraries using action cameras: https://maps.video/map

+Kingfisher is a blazingly fast secret‑scanning and validation tool built in Rust: https://github.com/mongodb/kingfisher

 ----

 **Universal Search & AI:**

 Tree of Thoughts.
 Deliberate Problem Solving with Large Language Models: https://github.com/princeton-nlp/tree-of-thought-llm

+HASH is a self-building, open-source database which grows, structures and checks itself.
+HASH integrates data in (near-)realtime, and provides a powerful set of interfaces so that information can be understood and used in any context.
+Intelligent, autonomous agents can be deployed to grow, check, and maintain the database, integrating and structuring information from the public internet as well as your own connected private sources.
+And users, including those who are non-technical, are able to visually browse and manage both entities (data) and types (schemas).
+HASH acts as a source of truth for critical data, no matter its source, and provides a platform for high-trust, safety-assured decision-making: https://github.com/hashintel/hash

 Volt Agent.
 Open Source TypeScript AI Agent Framework: https://github.com/VoltAgent/voltagent